 Having praised Western Red Cedar without criticism, it is only right that we also point out its weak spot…

-Although Western Red Cedar is hardy once established and will cope with just about anything our climate may choose throw at it, it is not suited to coastal gardens.
+Although this hedge plant is hardy once established and will cope with just about anything our climate may choose throw at it, it is not suited to coastal gardens.
 It can take the wind in its stride, but not the salt.
 Griselinia littoralis AGM, Photinia x fraseri ‘Red Robin’, Escallonia macrantha Rubra or Buxus Sempervirens are all good choices for those of you who garden by the sea.

-Unless your soil is especially poor, the Western Red Cedar will not require regular feeding, though a sprinkling of a slow-release proprietary fertilizer in the spring will do no harm.
+Unless your soil is especially poor, this hedge plant will not require regular feeding, though a sprinkling of a slow-release proprietary fertilizer in the spring will do no harm.

-This aspect of maintaining your Western Red Cedar Hedge couldn’t be simpler – or more critical.
+This aspect of maintaining your hedge couldn’t be simpler – or more critical.
 We look into this here.